justinj-evans/monitor-package-version/README.md

 ![](docs/sample_output.PNG)

 ## Contributors
-Contributions of any kind welcome!
+Contributions of any kind welcome.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/justinj-evans/monitor-package-version/blob/main/LICENSE) file for details.